 Find reliable contractors you can trust.
 This is even more important when you are don’t live near the construction site.
 If you can’t be there every night to check on things it’s even more important have contractors who are honest, fair and will return your calls.

-Good local contractors have solid relationships with inspectors and can help with permits.
+Good local contractors do good work at a fair price.
+But more than that, they have solid relationships with inspectors and can help with permits.
 Don’t underestimate the importance of this.

 Figure Out What You Need